Our setting aims to:

 The setting has a parent support group.
 This group is made up of, and elected by, the parents of the children who attend the setting.
 In our setting we share with this group, some of the tasks involved in managing the setting.

-The fees are currently £18 per session payable half-termly/termly in advance.
+The fees are currently £21 for a morning session, 9 -12. £21 for an afternoon session 12 – 3pm or £42 for a day session, 9 – 3pm.
+Fees are payable half-termly/termly in advance.
 Fees must still be paid if children are absent without notice for a short period of time.
 If your child has to be absent over a long period of time, please contact the owner or deputy.

 Starting at our setting